surfacesyntacticud/website/content/guidelines/u/_index.md

 ## Correspondences between SUD and UD

-The following table summarizes the correspondences between the SUD and UD relationships.
+The following table provides a generalized summary of typical correspondences between the SUD and UD relationships.

 | UD   |      SUD      |
 |----------|-------------|